CLI Reference

 cat context.txt | ai-agent > plan.txt

-# Continue work (skips rules)
+# Continue work (skip rules and bootstrap)

-coding-context -r implement-feature | ai-agent
+coding-context -r --skip-bootstrap implement-feature | ai-agent

 Piping to AI Agents